SitchApp/sitch-embed/readme.md

 If you're not using a package manager you would just call `initializeSitchButtons();` once the script has loaded.

+## Options

+`initializeSitchButtons` takes single argument for an options object.
+Current there's just one option.

+### baseZIndex (default: 999999)

-You can optionally provide a z-index for the embedded Sitches to be placed at by giving a numerical argument.
-So to make the Sitches use z-index 1000 I would type: `initializeSitchButtons(1000)`.
+You can provide a z-index for the embedded Sitches.
+So to make the Sitches use z-index 1000 you would write `initializeSitchButtons({baseZIndex: 1000})`.

+## Caveats

 `initializeSitchButtons()` must be called after the Sitch buttons are mounted in the DOM.
 If your DOM dynamically changes you'll have to re-execute the function any time new Sitch buttons are constructed.